 Lodging is provided at no extra fee to students registered in field courses and to researchers (faculty and students) from Reis Biological Station Consortium member schools.

 Students are housed in shared rustic cabins or in a loft above Rainbow Darter Lodge.
 The loft has 12 cots and each of the cabins contains four wooden bunks.
 The researchers' quarters contain two small bedrooms (one with a single bed, the second with a set of bunk beds).
 Visitors must bring their own sleeping bags or sheets and pillows; linens are not provided.
 All living spaces are heated and air-conditioned.

 A shower house has separate men's and women's bathrooms with three showers each.
 It also contains a laundry room with coin-operated washers and dryers.
 Two bathrooms (one with a shower) are located in Rainbow Darter Lodge.
-The researchers' quarters has its own bathroom and small shower.
+The researchers' quarters have their own bathroom and small shower.

 Meals are served during the three-week SLU summer session.
-Other groups visiting the station can buy groceries and other supplies in the nearby town of Steelville (a 20-minute drive from the station).
+Other groups visiting the station can buy groceries and other supplies in the town of Steelville, a 20-minute drive from the station.